Natural Language Statistical Features of LSTM-generated Texts: Experiments

 Our final test to probe the statistical structure of the LSTM texts consisted in the estimation of entropy measures.
 The first estimation corresponded to a symmetrized KL-divergence (see Section~\ref{sec:methods}) between the LSTM for different temperatures and original text, estimated by means of compression algorithms that are sensitive to the long-range structure of the signal.
-Figure~\ref{fig5}A shows the divergence as a function of the temperature.
+Figure~\ref{fig5}A shows the divergence as a function of $T$.
 There is a well-defined minimum at $T\sim1$, indicating that at that temperature the structure of the LSTM text is closest to the original.
-Figure~\ref{fig5}C shows a similar plot for the Markov texts.
-Interestingly, the Markov texts also approximate the structure of the original texts asymptotically for larger orders.
+Figure~\ref{fig5}C shows a similar plot for Markov texts, which also approximate the structure of the original texts asymptotically for larger orders.
 While the previous analyses showed the behavior of a distance-like quantity, the entropy is a more direct estimation of the statistical structure of a signal.
 Panels B and D in Figure~\ref{fig5} show the value of the entropy for the LSTM and Markov texts as a function of the temperature and order respectively.
-In both cases the horizontal line corresponds to the value of the entropy of the original text.
-For LSTM, lower values of temperature produce texts with small entropy, thus easier to compress, since they show repetitive patterns.
-As the temperature grows, the entropy also grows, with the texts becoming the most similar to the original around $T\sim0.9$ (in line with our analyses) and far more disordered for larger values of $T$.
-The Markov texts, instead, show a monotonic approximation to the entropy of the original text remaining slightly above even for the higher orders considered.
+In both cases the solid line corresponds to the value of the entropy of the original text.
+For LSTM, lower $T$ values produce texts with small entropy, thus easier to compress, since they show repetitive patterns.
+As $T$ grows, entropy also grows, with the texts becoming the most similar to the original around $T\sim0.9$ (in line with our analyses) and far more disordered for larger $T$ values.
+Markov texts, instead, show a monotonic approximation to the entropy of the original text, slightly above even for higher orders.

-To complete the analysis, we also computed the perplexity of texts generated by the LSTM, using the \texttt{KenLM} library\footnote{\url{https://github.com/kpu/kenlm}}.
+To complete the analysis, we also computed the perplexity of LSTM-generated texts, using the \texttt{KenLM} library\footnote{\url{https://github.com/kpu/kenlm}}.
 To do this, we learned a bigram language model on the original Dickens corpus and then we computed the perplexity both for the artificial texts, and for the off-sample Dickens documents in the test corpus used for authorship attribution.
-The results are perfectly in line with those obtained with entropy computation via compression, with values of temperature around 0.9-1.0 producing texts that are the most similar to the original ones also in terms of perplexity.
+Results are perfectly in line with those obtained with entropy computation via compression, with values of temperature around 0.9-1.0 producing texts that are the most similar to the original.